hdShang/arxiv-daily/docs/cs-CV/2025-05-17/papers/250511905v1-gtr-gaussian-splatting-tracking-and-reconstruction-of-unknown-object.md

 ---
 layout: default
-title: GTR: Gaussian Splatting Tracking and Reconstruction of Unknown Objects Based on Appearance and Geometric Complexity
+title: "GTR: Gaussian Splatting Tracking and Reconstruction of Unknown Objects Based on Appearance and Geometric Complexity"
 ---

 # GTR: Gaussian Splatting Tracking and Reconstruction of Unknown Objects Based on Appearance and Geometric Complexity